 Customer using ATM can select the denomination of currency to be dispensed while doingcash withdrawal transaction.

 ?
 Implementation of PNB VERIFY in Retail Internet Banking: PNB VERIFY isintegrated with Internet Banking Services as an alternative option to SMS OTP for allfinancial and certain non-financial transactions.

 E. MANAGEMENT INFORMATION SYSTEM

+Urban 1753 Semi Urban and 2599 Rural branches.
 Rural and Semi Urban Branches (RUSU)comprise around 62% of the Total Branch Network.
 International Presence

 G. INTERNATIONAL BANKING

 As on 31.03.2020 there were 146 branches authorised